Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 Usage: sov-cli <COMMAND>

 Commands:
-  generate-transaction-from-json  Serialize a call to a module.
-This creates a .dat file containing the serialized transaction submit-transaction              Submits transaction to sequencer publish-batch                   Tells Sequencer to publish batch make-batch                      Combine a list of files generated by GenerateTransaction into a blob for submission to Celestia util                            Utility commands generate-transaction            Generate a transaction from the command line help                            Print this message or the help of the given subcommand(s)
+  transactions  Generate, sign, and send transactions keys          View and manage keys associated with this wallet rpc           Query the current state of the rollup and send transactions help          Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help